RadioAstronomySoftwareGroup/pyuvdata/README.md

 * UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
-* UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental, consider it to be an alpha version)
+* UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
 * UVFlag: A class to handle the manipulation and combination of flags for data sets.
 Also can convert raw data quality metrics into flags using thresholding.
 (This object is very new and experimental.
 Consider it to be a beta version)

+# Telescopes
+pyuvdata has been used with data from the following telescopes.
+If you use it on data from a telescope we don't have listed here please let us know how it went via an issue!
+We would like to make pyuvdata generally useful to the community for as many telescopes as possible.
+* MWA
+* HERA
+* PAPER
+* LWA
+* ALMA
+* VLA
+* ATCA

 ## UVData File standard notes
 * miriad has been thoroughly tested with aipy-style miriad files and minimally